subzey/RegExTag/readme.md

 ```

-You can use template listeral substitutions and it would be escaped for you.
+You can use template literal substitutions and it would be escaped for you.

 ```javascript